barkamoljon/Barkamol_Portfolio/README.md

 ## [Project 12: Amazon Web Scraper Project](https://github.com/barkamoljon/PortfolioProjects/blob/main/Amazon%20Web%20Scraper%20Project.ipynb)

 ## Overview
-The project focuses on web scraping Amazon product data using Python.
-The project begins by importing necessary libraries such as BeautifulSoup, requests, and pandas.
+The Amazon Web Scraper Project is a Python-based project that focuses on scraping data from Amazon's website using the BeautifulSoup library.

-The author then proceeds to scrape Amazon product data such as product names, prices, ratings, and reviews from a specific category using web scraping techniques.
-The scraped data is then pre-processed and cleaned to ensure that it is in a format suitable for analysis.

-The author uses various data visualization techniques to help better understand the data, such as creating bar charts, line graphs, and heatmaps.
-The project also includes examples of how to use statistical analysis to gain insights from the data, such as calculating mean, median, and mode.

-Overall, the project provides a good example of how to use web scraping techniques to extract data from Amazon and may be useful for anyone interested in data analysis, web scraping, or e-commerce.
-However, it should be noted that web scraping Amazon data may be against Amazon's terms of service, so caution should be exercised when attempting to replicate this project.
+It can automatically extract product data from Amazon 86,400 times a day through Python libraries and generate product Dataset
+The project involves collecting information on product names, prices, ratings, and descriptions from Amazon's Best Sellers page.
+The data collected is then stored in a CSV file for future analysis.
+The code is heavily commented, making it easy for beginners to understand, and provides ample opportunities for customization or further development.
+The project is an excellent way to learn about web scraping, data handling, and Python programming as a whole.
+By the end of the project, developers will have gained a valuable skillset that they can apply to numerous other projects.

 ## Requirements
 * __Python Version__: 3.9.6